jqsheng94/Stochastic-Process-and-Random-Walk/README.md

 anim.save('RandomWalk.mp4',fps=1.0 ,dpi=200)
 ```
-In ```animation.FuncAnimation``` function, it accepts an argument ```frame``` which control the number of frames deplayed.
+In ```animation.FuncAnimation``` function, it accepts an argument ```frame``` which control the number of frames desplayed.
 We've chosen the number of steps as the frame number with a 500ms delay between frames.
-The defalt delay is 200ms if not specified.
+The default delay is 200ms if not specified.
 After animation is generated, we can either display the plot or save it into a MP4 file.

 For the display animation, the duration is going to be frames * interval / 1000 (in seconds).
 To display animation clock to click every second, set ```interval=1000```.